johnbillion/query-monitor/docs/help/query-monitor-4.md

 - Performance is greatly increased, particularly on sites where a large number of queries are performed, a large number of PHP errors are triggered, or a large amount of data is collected in one of the other panels.
 - Further future enhancements are facilitated, such as displaying client-side metrics, lazy-loading data, showing data from different requests, and more remixing of data into different views.
-- The raw data collected by Query Monitor has been reduced in total size and peak memory usage, and is now exposed to the page as a JSON blob.
+- The raw data collected by Query Monitor has been reduced in size and memory usage, and is now exposed to the page as JSON.
 Take a look at the `QueryMonitorData` object in your browser console to play around with it.

 ## New timeline view

-A new Timeline panel provides a visual overview of the events that occur during a page load.
-Database queries, HTTP API requests, PHP errors, timings, logs, and notable actions are all plotted on a horizontal timeline so you can see when they occurred and how long they took relative to the total page load time.
-You can filter by component and toggle individual categories on and off.
+A brand new Timeline panel provides a useful visual overview of the events that occur during a page load.
+Database queries, HTTP API requests, PHP errors, timings, logs, and notable actions are all plotted on a horizontal timeline so you can see when they occurred and how long they took.
+You can filter by component and switch categories on and off.

 ![The Timeline panel in Query Monitor](/timeline.png)